Investec and Coutts – Private bank mortgages looking better value for money

 Investec Bank has announced the introduction of a new 40% deposit mortgage, which means the bank is offering lower rates to borrowers with large deposits.

 In its latest mortgage product reprice, aimed at high-net-worth individuals earning over £300,000, Investec improved rates by up to 0.62% across its fixed-term residential and buy-to-let mortgages range.
-On average, there is a price gap of just over 1% between its cheapest and highest rates for borrowers with a 5% deposit.
+On average, there is a price gap of just over 1% between its cheapest and highest rates which range depending on the size of your deposit.

 Coutts Private Bank offers a range of fixed rates for £1 million+, and its rates have also improved recently.
 Its two-year fixes are just below 4.7% for borrowers with the largest deposits, while its five-year fixes are below 4.6%.